usefulmove/comp/USAGE.md

 ## Commands (memory usage)

 ### store and retrieve
-The values `a b c` can be stored using the store command (e.g, `sa`) into memory for retrieval (e.g., `a`) in subsequent opertions.
+The values `a b c` can be stored using the store command (e.g, `sa`) into memory for retrieval (e.g., `a`) in subsequent operations.
 The stored value is removed from the stack when the store command is executed.
 ```
 % comp 1 2 3 sa drop a
 1